How To Set Up A Market Stall Display

 Shop A Board Signage

-You need to try and grab attention before anyone has even walked over to your table, so it can be useful to invest in some bold market stall signs to draw the eye.
-Make sure these are easy to transport and construct.
-If you're indoors you could use a pop up roller banner, or an A Board makes great advertising for markets both indoors and outdoors.
-Highlight your unique selling points on your market stall signs to draw in passersby.
+You need to try and grab attention before anyone has even walked over to your table.
+Invest in some bold market stall signs to draw the eye, and make sure these are easy to transport and construct.

 Product labels for market stalls and craft fair table displays